gomorpheus/morpheus-cli-docs/CLI-Manual.md

 Usage: morpheus instances remove [instance]
         --keep-backups               Preserve copy of backups
         --preserve-volumes [on|off]  Preserve Volumes.
 Default is off.
 Applies to certain types only.
-        --releaseEIPs [on|off]       Release EIPs.
+        --release-ips [on|off]       Release Floating IPs.
 Default is on.
-Applies to Amazon only.
+Applies to certain types only.
     -f, --force                      Force Delete
     -y, --yes                        Auto Confirm
     -j, --json                       JSON Output